Summit of Snowdon , Anglesey and Snowdonia © Visit Wales

 Wales Walking Holidays

-Wales Walking Holidays specialise in quality self-guided walking holidays for the independent traveller.
+We specialise in quality self-guided walking holidays for the independent traveller.
 Walking is the best way to experience this wonderful country, full of myths and legends and stunning scenery.
 Walk at your own pace and savour the delights each area has to offer.
-Wales Walking Holidays have been operating since 2006, offering quality service to walkers from all over the world.
+Wales Walking Holidays have been operating since 2006 in Anglesey and 2014 for the rest of Wales, offering quality service to walkers from all over the world.
 The percentage of returning customers is proof of customer satisfaction as we offer a highly commended personalised service.

 We believe that walking is the best way to familiarise yourself with the mountains and coastline of this unique Celtic country which is proud of its own culture, language and history.
 Wales (Cymru) has its own language – Cymraeg (Welsh), which is used on a day to day basis in many areas.